 Diana Kennedy is a bit of a legend when it comes to Mexican cooking.
-She’s written many books on it, changing the way Americans view Mexican cooking and Mexican chefs cook in the US.
-She was brought up in Essex, but spent 50 years travelling in Mexico and learnt everything she knows over there.
+Her books have changed the way Americans view Mexican cooking and Mexican chefs cook in the US.
+She was brought up in Essex but spent 50 years travelling in Mexico and learnt everything she knows over there.

 In Oaxaca al Gusto she presents around 300 recipes, mainly from home cooks all over Oaxaca.
 It is one of the most diverse states in Mexico, with many different cultural groups, each with their own distinctive cuisine.
 Diana explores these in her book, with the chapters divided into each region.